slint-ui/slint/docs/building.md

-# SixtyFPS build guide
+# Slint build guide

-This page explains how to build and test SixtyFPS.
+This page explains how to build and test Slint.

 ## Prerequisites